+Background

-Background.
-At the end of 2018, South Africa updated its all-oral regimen, to include bedaquiline (BDQ) and 2 months of linezolid (LZD) for all patients initiating the shorter 9-12 months regimen for rifampicin-resistant tuberculosis (RR-TB).
+At the end of 2018, South Africa updated its all-oral regimen, to include bedaquiline (BDQ) and two months of linezolid (LZD) for all patients initiating the shorter 9 to 12 months regimen for rifampicin-resistant tuberculosis (RR-TB).
 We assessed a group of patients in rural KwaZulu-Natal for safety and effectiveness of this treatment regimen under programmatic conditions.

+Methods

-Methods.
-We conducted a retrospective cohort analysis on RR-TB patients treated with a standardized all-oral short regimen between 1 July 2018 and 30 April 2019 in 3 facilities in King Cetshwayo District.
-An electronic register (EDR web) and facility-based clinical charts were used to collect variables, which were entered into an Epi-Info database.
+We conducted a retrospective cohort analysis on RR-TB patients treated with a standardized alloral short regimen between July 1, 2018 and April 30, 2019 in three facilities in King Cetshwayo District.
+An electronic register (EDR Web) and facility-based clinical charts were used to collect variables which were entered into an Epi-Info database.